 5. During 2011/12 our investments averaged around £42 million (with significant day to day variation as a result of cash flow).
 The average return on these investments was 0.85%.
-The majority of our investments were for less than one month or were in call accounts.
-All investments were placed with institutions that satisfied the criteria for credit-worthiness set out in the Treasury Strategy
+The majority of our investments were for less than one month or were in call accounts1.

-&lt;sup>1 A call account is a deposit account with a financial institution without a fixed maturity date.
+1 A call account is a deposit account with a financial institution without a fixed maturity date.
 The deposit can be "called" (withdrawn) at any time and deposits can also be made at any time.
 Call accounts and the specific terms associated with them differ depending upon the bank offering the account.

-Statement 2011/12.
+All investments were placed with institutions that satisfied the criteria for creditworthiness set out in the Treasury Strategy Statement 2011/12.
 Our investment activity for 2011/12 is set out in more detail in Appendix 1.